Overview

 Topic Not Appearing in List

-If a topic is missing from the Topics page:- Check Connector Status: Ensure the source or destination connector is running
+- Check Connector Status: Ensure the source or destination connector is running

 - Verify Topic Creation: Some topics are created only after first message write